What Is Documentary Wedding Photography?

 • Care more about authenticity than perfection

-If that resonates, documentary photography isn’t just a style—it’s an approach that aligns with how you want to remember your life.
+If that resonates, documentary wedding photography isn’t just a style—it’s an approach that aligns with how you want to remember your life.

-Documentary Photography in Charlotte, NC
+Documentary Wedding Photography in Charlotte, NC

 Looking for a documentary wedding photographer in Charlotte, or North Carolina?